joshuadavidthomas/django-bird/README.md

 In particular, django-components is full-featured and will take you far, while django-unicorn offers a novel approach to adding interactivity to Django projects without a full JavaScript framework.

 > [!NOTE]
 > Also worth mentioning is [django-template-partials](https://github.com/carltongibson/django-template-partials) from Carlton Gibson.
-While not a full component library, it allows you to define reusable template chunks in-file and inline, providing a lightweight approach to template reusability in Django.
+While not a full component library, it allows you to define reusable template chunks in a Django template, providing a lightweight approach to template reusability.

 These existing libraries offer valuable features, but many focus on Python-side component encapsulation.
 I saw an opportunity to explore achieving a higher level of encapsulation directly within Django templates.